rmcanany/SolidEdgeHousekeeper/README.md

 If exposing a variable, the Expose name defaults to the variable name.
 You can optionally change it.
 The Expose name does not have restrictions like the variable name.

 The variables are processed in the order in the table.
-You can change the order by selecting a row, then use the Up/Down buttons at the top of the form.
+You can change the order by selecting a row and using the Up/Down buttons at the top of the form.
 Only one row can be moved at a time.
 The delete button, also at the top of the form, removes selected rows.

 You can copy the settings on the form to other tabs.
 Set the 'Copy To' CheckBoxes as desired.